oscarracuna/knob-go/README.md

-Simple program to be able to use keyboard knob on bspwm.
+Simple program to be able to use keyboard knob on my bspwm work environment.